OleksandrAAA/block-explorer/README.md

   - **Price:** Displays the current market price (value measured using default market pair)
   - **Market Cap:** Displays the current market cap value in (value measured using default market pair)
   - **Logo:** Display an image of your coin logo
+- Configurable network charts that can be independently displayed in the header of any page
+  - **Hashrate chart:** Line graph listing of the estimated network hashes per second over the last number of blocks *\*Requires a full sync before network data will start being collected*
+  - **Difficulty chart:** Line graph listing of the block difficulty over the last number of blocks *\*Requires a full sync before network data will start being collected*
 - Add as many custom social links to the explorer footer as desired.
 Useful for linking to github, twitter, coinmarketcap or any other social media or external links as necessary.
 - Custom rpc/api command support which increases blockchain compatibility.
 Supported cmds:
   - **getnetworkhashps:** Returns the estimated network hashes per second
   - **getmininginfo:** Returns a json object containing mining-related information